 - Print and fill out the application here.

-- Mail it in with a $62 money order or cashierโs check to the address that can be found on the application.
+- Mail it in with a $162 money order or cashier’s check made payable to Clallam County to the address that can be found on the application.

-- After processing, you’ll get your marriage license by mail in a few days.
+- After processing, your marriage license will be mailed to you within a few weeks.

 Option 2: Apply in Person